Jeff Crowe: Early and personal life

 Crowe was born in Auckland, New Zealand.
 He is the son of Dave Crowe, and the elder brother of Martin Crowe.
 The Crowe brothers are cousins of Oscar-winning actor Russell Crowe, whose father John Alexander Crowe is the brother of Dave Crowe; their grandfather John Doubleday Crowe, emigrated to New Zealand from Wrexham in Wales.
 He is also the great-grandson of All Black Francis Jervis (his mother's maternal grandfather).

 Crowe's father played in three first-class cricket matches for Canterbury and Wellington between 1953 and 1957.

 Domestic career

 Crowe began his first-class cricket career at South Australia, where he played from 1977–78 to 1981–82.
-There was a suggestion that he could play for the Australian cricket team, but he returned to New Zealand in 1982–83 to play for Auckland, from with the hope of playing for New Zealand instead.
+There was a suggestion that he could play for the Australian cricket team, but he returned to New Zealand in 1982–83 to play for Auckland, with the hope of playing for New Zealand instead.
 He worked on his fielding, and also occasionally kept wicket.

 After a benefit season at Auckland in 1990–91, and one more domestic season, he retired from playing professional cricket at the end of the 1991–92 season.